monarch-initiative/Squirls/README.md

 ### Build the database(s)
 After downloading & unpacking the above files, we can start building the databases.
-We need to build databases for each transcript source (*refseq*, *ucsc*, ...).
+We need to build databases for each transcript source:
+- *refseq*,
+- *ucsc*, and
+- *ensembl*

 The command below will create a new directory `/path/to/build/directory/1902_hg19` and store all the files inside.
 At first it will download & process the UCSC reference genome, then the splicing database with *RefSeq* data will be built.
 Edit the `--jannovar-transcript-source` argument if you want to build splicing database for other transcript source.